-Emergency Services require an active, OnStar service plan (excludes Basic Plan).
+Emergency Services require an active safety and security plan.
 With Automatic Crash Response, built-in sensors can automatically alert a specially trained OnStar Advisor who is immediately connected in to the vehicle to help.

 Press of or a priority connection to an OnStar Advisor who can contact emergency service providers, direct them to your exact location, and relay important information.